liuniands/MaoYikai_weekly_reports/README.md

 4. Unsolved problems: Probably no question at the moment.

-5. Plan for the next week: Learn more about epoll reactor, thread poll and 5th Generation Mobile Communication Technology.
+5. Plan for the next week: Learn more about epoll reactor, thread pool and 5th Generation Mobile Communication Technology.

+## Week 3

+1. Learning hours: About 15 hours.

+2. Learning progress: Know more about the 5th Generation Mobile Communication Technology and linux network programming.

+3. Your implementation of the tasks you have done this week:

+4. Unsolved problems: Probably no question at the moment.